-- 1. SCIs for the Castlemaine Harbour have potential to be negatively impacted by the proposed new application site through displacement and disturbance (both noise and visual), therefore impacting on the conservation objectives of the SPA - 2.
-Insufficient data exists at the spatial scale of the proposed site T06/476 to fully evaluate and understand the potential impact of oyster cultivation on waterbirds listed as SCIs for the SPA, some of which have undergone significant declines as detailed in the TA report and the Annex I: Castlemaine Bird Data report.
+- 1. SCIs for Castlemaine Harbour have potential to be negatively impacted by the new proposed site through displacement and disturbance (both noise and visual), therefore impacting on the conservation objectives of the SPA. - 2.
+The proposed site is located close to the shore and foot access is proposed, therefore has the potential to disturb shore-based birds, thereby potentially affecting the conservation objectives for the SPA. - 3.
+Insufficient data exists at the spatial scale of the proposed site T06/401A to fully evaluate and understand the potential impact of oyster cultivation on waterbirds listed as SCIs for the SPA, some of which have undergone significant declines as detailed in the TA report and the Annex I: Castlemaine Bird Data report.
 Due to this the precautionary principle must be followed until further data is available.